A Non-Expert's Introduction to Data Ethics for Mathematicians: Ethical Principles and Other Considerations in the Scientific Use of Human Data

 \section{Ethical Principles and Other Considerations in the Scientific Use of Human Data}

-In this section, I discuss some ethical principles and other considerations in the scientific use of human data.\footnote{Parts of my discussion draw heavily from material in Matt Salganik's course on computational social science \cite{salganik2016}.} I also discuss Institutional Review Boards (IRBs).\footnote{At some institutions, the backronym for IRB is Internal Review Board.} Much of my discussion also applies to data from nonhuman animals, but I am focusing on human data in this chapter, so I typically phrase my exposition in human terms.
+In this section, I discuss some ethical principles and other considerations in the scientific use of human data.\footnote{Parts of my discussion draw heavily from material in Matt Salganik's course on computational social science \cite{salganik2016}.
+See his associated book \cite{salganik2017} for further discussion.} I also discuss Institutional Review Boards (IRBs).\footnote{At some institutions, the backronym for IRB is Internal Review Board.} Much of my discussion also applies to data from nonhuman animals, but I am focusing on human data in this chapter, so I typically phrase my exposition in human terms.